Deer Hunting Regulations

 Upon retrieval, the deer is considered to be in your possession.
 The hunter must:

-- Immediately fill out the Harvest Report that is part of your license or permit (or a Harvest Report card found on Deer Hunting Zone Map (PDF)) with the exception of the Confirmation Number (a number automatically assigned by the system which replaces the metal possession seal).
+- Immediately fill out the Harvest Report that is part of your license or permit with the exception of the Confirmation Number (a number automatically assigned by the system which replaces the metal possession seal).
 Leave the Harvest Report attached to the license.
 The Harvest Report is not used as a tag.
 See item 2 below for tagging details.

 - Hunters are required to tag all deer upon harvest and before transporting the deer.
 The tag must include the hunter’s CID, both the date and zone of harvest, antler points and confirmation number, if applicable.
-Make your own tag or use the Deer Harvest Report Card on Deer Hunting Zone Map (PDF).
+Make your own tag or use the Deer Harvest Report Card.

 NOTE: A hunter may be required to produce the head of the deer—or produce records relating to the location of the head such as the butcher or taxidermist who has possession of the deer’s head—upon request by a conservation police officer within 48 hours after a deer harvest is reported.